-SEMETI BEACH (PANTAI) IN LOMBOK – ADVENTURE DAY
+HOW TO GET TO SEMETI BEACH IN LOMBOK

 We drove for just under an hour from Kuta Lombok to reach Semeti Beach.
-Kids at the entrance charged us 10,000 rupiah or 80 cents entry, which is standard for most beaches in Lombok.
-We then paid an old couple 5,000 rupiah to park out moped under their shade.
+Kids at the entrance charged us 10,000 rupiah or 80 cents for entry, which is standard for most beaches in Lombok.
+We then paid an old couple 5,000 rupiahs to park our moped under their shade.
 They were lying in the same position on their bench when we came back four hours later but smiled each time they saw us.
 I’d say a scooter is the most common way to get here but a private driver will also be a good option.

-After arriving at the main surf spot, we walked away from the sandy Semeti Beach and towards the left, following a small dirt path.
-Our route led us towards a rocky cove and when we emerged we saw an untouched landscape of islands, rockpools, and cliffs.
+After arriving at the main surf spot, we walked away from the sandy Semeti Beach and towards the left.
+Following a small dirt path, our route led us toward a rocky cove and when we emerged we saw an untouched landscape of islands, rockpools, and cliffs.
 There wasn’t another person in sight.

 Our local mate, Ahmad showed us another trail that led up a small hill.
 This time we had epic views out over the bay.
 Jorden decided to scale another cliff so we could get a shot showing the scale of the whole area.
 It was pretty unreal to be out here right next to Semeti Beach without another person in sight in such a huge wide open area.

 After our explorations in this area, we headed back to the real Semeti Beach.
 We walked through the farming fields before emerging from the trees to find Semeti Beach.
 Crystal clear water and a beautiful strip of sand was the perfect remedy for a cool-off after our morning adventures.